Section Seven: 1 2 3 4

 Click the small arrows on the Height and Width and change them both to 3 cm.
 (Use 1.18 if your sizes are in inches.)
 Your shape should then look like this in Word 2007:

-Notice the sizing handles around the shape in both versions.
+Notice the sizing handles around the shape in all versions.
 (If you can't see them, click your shape to select it.)
 The square ones change the height and width, while the round ones scale the shape.
 The green round circle at the top is used to rotate the shape.

 You can change the colour of a shape by using a Fill.
-To do that, locate
+To do that, locate the

-to reveal a list of colours:
+a list of colours:

 Select black for the fill colour and your shape will look like this:

-In Word 2010, if you have a blue border around your rectangle, click the Shape Outline item to reveal a colour menu.
+In Word 2010 to 2016, if you have a blue border around your rectangle, click the Shape Outline item to reveal a colour menu.
 Change it to black.
 You may also need to change the weight of the outside lines, because the default is set to 2.
 This gives you slightly rounded corners.
 To change the weight, again click on Shape Outline, then the Weight item.
 Change it to 1 pt:

 We'll continue with the logo on the next page below.